dcrasch/AdventOfCode2020/README.md

 # AdventOfCode2020

-Hack around Advent of code 2020 in Rust using only the Rust Standard Library.
+Hack around Advent of code 2020 in Rust using only the Rust Standard Library. (and maybe nom)

 Most ugly code ever :-) parsing with standard rust is hard.